pbnj/awesome-podcasts/README.md

 > Podcasts related to everything Web outside of JavaScript

 - [Code Catchup](http://codercatchup.com/) - Catching up with various web developers, web designers and unicorns.
-- [Front-end Five](https://frontendfive.codeschool.com/) - All of your Front-end News in 5 Minutes.
+- [Front End Five](https://frontendfive.codeschool.com/) - All of your Front-end News in 5 Minutes.
+- [Front End Friday](http://frontendfriday.fi/) - A podcast on HTML and the web.
 - [Front End Happy Hour](http://frontendhappyhour.com/) - Discussions around frontend topics.
-- [Frontend Friday](http://frontendfriday.fi/) - A podcast on HTML and the web.
-- [The Full Stack Podcast](http://www.devcannon.com/thefullstack/) - The Full Stack is a podcast dedicated to modern software development, with an emphasis on how it relates to web development.
 - [JAMStack Radio](https://www.heavybit.com/library/podcasts/jamstack-radio/) - A show all about the JAMstack, a new way to build fast &amp; secure apps or websites.
 - [Modern Web](http://www.modern-web.org/#/modern-web-podcast) - Discussions about all things related to modern web development.
 - [Syntax](https://Syntax.fm) - A Tasty Treats Podcast for Web Developers.
 - [The Big Web Show](http://5by5.tv/bigwebshow) - The award winning Big Web Show features special guests and topics like web publishing, art direction, content strategy, typography, web technology, and more.
 It&#39;s everything web that matters.
+- [The Full Stack Podcast](http://www.devcannon.com/thefullstack/) - The Full Stack is a podcast dedicated to modern software development, with an emphasis on how it relates to web development.
 - [The Rise of Frontend Engineering](https://theriseoffrontendengineering.com/podcast/) - A weekly podcast for Frontend Engineers interested in getting better at their craft.
 - [The Web Ahead](http://5by5.tv/webahead) - Conversations with world experts on changing technologies and future of the web.
 The Web Ahead is your shortcut to keeping up.